 Like all areas of finance, working hours in retail banking can exceed 9.00 am to 5.00 pm.
 Project work and deadlines make it necessary, at times, to work longer shifts.
 And, as retail banks open on Saturday, you could find yourself working over the weekend.
 If a predictable schedule and guaranteed weekends off are what you’re looking for, retail banking might not be the best career option for you.

-Every area of an investment bank wants to make a profit because the bank is publically owned and answerable to shareholders (individuals or small groups that own parts of the bank).
+Every area of an investment bank wants to make a profit because the bank is publicly owned and answerable to shareholders (individuals or small groups that own parts of the bank).
 This is particularly evident in the trading division, where financial products are bought and sold – and money is made and lost.
 You are likely to work in a target-orientated environment with colleagues who will sometimes be under immense pressure to make the right decisions at the right time about huge amounts of money.

 Insurance suits people-oriented types who are good listeners, observant and able to pick up on subtle cues from people.
-Take broking as an example: Toby Wemyss, a chief executive officer at insurance company Willis, said: ‘As a broker, emotional intelligence [the ability to pick up, verbally and non-verbally, the mood of other people] has an important part to play because if you sense that someone’s reacting positively to a certain theme you continue to go down that route.’
+Take broking as an example: Toby Wemyss, a chief executive officer at insurance company Willis Towers Watson, said: ‘As a broker, emotional intelligence [the ability to pick up, verbally and non-verbally, the mood of other people] has an important part to play because if you sense that someone’s reacting positively to a certain theme you continue to go down that route.’

 Confidence and excellent verbal and written communication are also essential qualities and skills to have, as you’ll have to liaise with people from other areas of the business and third parties, such as lawyers.
 You’ll also need attention to detail and negotiation skills, as, depending on your role, there may be times when a client makes a claim and you have to sieve through documents for information to negotiate a settlement.